 Highway Cleanup – Caring for Alberta’s Highways Program

-The Society of Edmonton Atheists sponsor a section of highway near the Nisku turn off on the QEII.
+The Edmonton Atheists sponsor a section of highway near the Nisku turn off on the QEII.
 We commit to cleaning this stretch a minimum of once per year.
 We have found it works best to do it in the spring and fall, over a few weekends.

 This usually falls in May and then again at the end of September/beginning of October.

 Keep your eye on our events to watch for the next highway cleanup event.
 Alternatively you can express your interest with an email to the attention of Rob Chamberlain, who is our member in charge of running these events.
 He’ll be sure to contact you when the time comes for our next highway clean up event.

 The mission of Edmonton’s Food Bank is to be stewards in the collection of surplus and donated food for the effective distribution, free of charge, to people in need in our community while seeking solutions to the causes of hunger.

 Whether it is sorting some donated food, packing hampers, repacking food or baby products, driving a truck, swamping with drivers, wrapping pallets, building bulk orders or sweeping the floor, volunteers are the heart beat of the warehouse.
 Opportunities are available for individuals over 14 years and groups of up to 20